FrankHB/pl-docs/en-US/calling-for-language-features.md

 Some non-specification for existed language dialect also can fall in this category, like [[Muller92]](http://www.cs.bc.edu/~muller/research/postscript/toplas92.ps) and [[Ellison12]](http://fsl.cs.illinois.edu/pubs/ellison-2012-thesis.pdf).

 There exist works of formal models to improve current language specifications, like [this](http://fsl.cs.illinois.edu/pubs/ellison-2012-thesis.pdf).
 Similar work can identify the issue on some existed specification that is normative (but not based on formal models), like [this](https://github.com/cplusplus/draft/issues/2541).

+A more specific requirement is the model should be *computational*, as a general language is always implemented with *conputational effects*, rather than by *(equational) reasoning*.
+The latter is centric in the models for some DSL (e.g. languages used in proof assistants) and some implementation methodologies (e.g. program transformation), but it is not necessarily in the designs of general-purposed languages.
+This is the main reason why "calculi" rather than more generic (arbitrary) "models" are focused here.

+Although historically there are languages designed based on [*formal logical systems*](https://en.wikipedia.org/wiki/Formal_system#Logical_system) or targeting the use of proofs (notably, [ML](https://en.wikipedia.org/wiki/ML_%28programming_language%29), and they may have better designs (in the sense of formalism) than other ordinary languages in nature, they are not considered "real" general-purposed here, because the models are heaviliy tuned for specific use by *some specific type systems*.
+This is not acceptable because computational system does not implying type systems.
+Although the neutrality of the methodology used in formalism does not rule out such designs directly, relying on type systems (even in the meta language) is now allowed by other policies.
+See discussions related to type systems below.

+Calculi are refinement of [*rewrite systems*](https://en.wikipedia.org/wiki/Rewriting).
+They may share other properties (e.g. [*Church-Rosser properties*](https://en.wikipedia.org/wiki/Rewriting#The_Church¨CRosser_property_and_confluence)) with a broader sort of models ([*deductive systems*](https://en.wikipedia.org/wiki/Formal_system#Deductive_inference)).
+However, they are also required to be with computational meanings.
+For simplification, in an object language the rewrites are modeled of *evaluations* on expressions, while in the meta language they are modeled of *reductions* on *terms*.
+The meta level transitions may hide some *administrative* information away from the object language when they are not the same (by evaluating corresponding object-language level *redexes* - reducible expressions).

 ### Named calculi based